adobe-marketing-cloud-mobile/aemmobile/README.md

 ## Prerequisites
 Mac OS X:
+* node (v6.2.2 or greater) must be installed
-* npm(v4.4.2 LTS is recommended) must be installed
+* npm must be installed
 * For iOS, Xcode(v7.0 or greater) must be installed
 * For Android, Java must be installed: https://support.apple.com/downloads/java